Orbis-Cascade-Alliance/courses/README.md

 If editing the website on Github.com, preview page contents using the button at the top of the editing window.
 The website will update soon after changes are committed to the source branch.

-To run the website on another machine for development, see the (Jekyll Installation)[https://jekyllrb.com/docs/installation/] documentation and (Testing your GitHub Pages site locally with Jekyll)[https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll].
+To run the website on another machine for development, see the [Jekyll Installation](https://jekyllrb.com/docs/installation/) documentation and [Testing your GitHub Pages site locally with Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll).
 Clone the appropriate repository rather than creating a new site.